- Santa Fe ISD

 Yes, the district will continue to provide lunches for students.
 The District’s Back to School plan will outline those procedures.
 This information will be shared with students, staff and parents very soon.

 SFISD facilities are available for rentals based on the organization adhering to the Governor’s Executive Order GA-28 which addresses capacity requirements, social distancing etc. To find out more information regarding facility rentals, please click this link SFISD Facility Rentals for additional information.

 How do we get Wi-Fi/Internet service at home?

 The district is providing a limited number of hot spots to families.
 Please reach out to the student's campus administrator for more information.

 Will computers be checked out for virtual learning this upcoming school year?

 Yes, computers will be checked out for virtual learning for the 2020-2021 school year.
 If your student currently has a SFISD issued device, please keep it at this time.
-Information will be sent out soon on dates and times of laptop distribution/swaps/returns.
+Additional information can be found on the SFISD Technology webpage.